yuenpaklam/moodle_css/README.md

 ## Important Notes

+Tried to clone files from github and upload to testing server again, the content: "box" problem does not exist.
+And also I cant find any files that are using Dashicons.

 - [css output](https://github.com/yuenpaklam/moodle_css/tree/master/files) For the css files started with mod, those code inside the files should be put at the line 1 in the mod/xxx/style.css files.
 For other files,they should be put in the theme/remui/style folder